dojo/framework/docs/V6-Migration-Guide.md

 #### [`WNode` are no longer decorated with `bind`](https://github.com/dojo/framework/pull/290)

-In previous versions of Dojo virtual Dom nodes created by widgets have been decorated with additional meta data, such as `bind`.
-These extra properties were never meant to be exposed to the end user, however as they are added by mutating the `DNodes` it exposed these the properties inadvertently.
-As of Dojo 6 we no longer mutate `DNodes` to ensure that this implementation detail of the framework is exposed to the end user.
+In previous versions of Dojo, virtual DOM nodes created by widgets get decorated with additional metadata such as `bind`.
+These extra properties were never meant to get exposed to the end user.
+However, as this metadata was added by mutating the `DNodes`, they were inadvertently exposed.
+As of Dojo version 6, we no longer mutate `DNodes` to ensure that this implementation detail of the framework is not exposed to the end user.

 We don't envisage this change affecting many projects, however, if it does please raise an issue with your use case so we can investigate an officially supported mechanism.